Goldman Sachs profit misses estimates on weak equity trading | Business

 Goldman Sachs profit misses estimates on weak equity trading

-Goldman Sachs Group Inc fourth-quarter profit fell nearly 13% and missed market expectations on Tuesday as weak trading activity dampened a bumper year for deals, sending the shares of Wall Street's premier investment bank down 3%.
-Goldman's trading unit reported a lower profit in the quarter ended Dec.
-31 compared to last year as a more stable economy resulted in less volatility and fewer swings in financial markets.
+Goldman's trading unit reported a lower profit in the fourth quarter compared to a year earlier as a more stable economy resulted in fewer swings in financial markets.
+Its revenue from the global markets business, which houses the trading business and accounts for roughly a third of the bank's overall revenue, fell 7% to nearly $4 billion, owing to weakness in both equities and fixed income trading.

-Goldman Sachs Group Inc fourth-quarter profit fell nearly 13% and missed market expectations on Tuesday as weak trading activity dampened a bumper year for deals, sending the shares of Wall Street's premier investment bank down 3%.
+Goldman Sachs Group Inc profit fell nearly 13% and missed expectations on Tuesday as a less volatile equity market hurt trading business and dampened a bumper year for deals, sending the shares of Wall Street's premier investment bank down 4%.

-Goldman's trading unit reported a lower profit in the quarter ended Dec.
-31 compared to last year as a more stable economy resulted in less volatility and fewer swings in financial markets.
-The global markets business, which now houses the trading business and accounts for roughly a third of overall revenue, reported revenue of nearly $4 billion, down 7%.
+Bank earnings have been hurt this quarter by weak trading volumes as the Federal Reserve slowed the pace of its asset purchases after an 18-month period in which it pumped liquidity into capital markets to ease the impact of the COVID-19 pandemic.
+Goldman's trading unit reported a lower profit in the fourth quarter compared to a year earlier as a more stable economy resulted in fewer swings in financial markets.

+Its revenue from the global markets business, which houses the trading business and accounts for roughly a third of the bank's overall revenue, fell 7% to nearly $4 billion, owing to weakness in both equities and fixed income trading.
+Compared to a strong year-ago quarter when trading volumes skyrocketed, the bank said equity underwriting revenue fell 8% due to lower income from secondary stock offerings.

-Net earnings applicable to common shareholders fell to $3.81 billion in the quarter ended Dec.
-31, from $4.36 billion the same period a year earlier.
+Last week, the country's largest bank JPMorgan Chase & Co too had faced the brunt of a slowdown in its trading arm, which sent its shares down as much as 6% as analysts expressed concern over its forecasts for future profitability.
+Goldman's net earnings applicable to common shareholders fell to $3.81 billion in the quarter ended Dec.
+31 from $4.36 billion a year earlier.

 Earnings per share fell to $10.81 from $12.08 a year earlier.
 Analysts on average had expected a profit of $11.76 per share, according to Refinitiv data.

-Meanwhile on Friday, JPMorgan Chase & Co and Citigroup Inc both beat analyst profit estimates.
-While profits at JPMorgan, the country's largest lender, were hurt by a slowdown in its trading arm, a stellar performance at its investment banking softened the impact.
+Total net revenue rose 8% to $12.64 billion, driven by its investment banking and consumer and wealth management units.

+A bright spot during the quarter was Goldman's consumer bank, Marcus.
+While the unit is much smaller compared to traditional Main Street lenders, it grew 8%, driven by higher credit card and deposit balances.
+Wage inflation and the cost of investing in new technology have also crimped banks' profits.
+Goldman's operating expenses jumped 23%, indicating significantly higher compensation and benefits costs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)